 Nearly everyone experiences a cavity at one point or another that requires a filling.
 Many older patients remember a time when metal amalgam fillings were the norm leaving a noticeable silver spot in their otherwise pearly white smile.
-Thankfully, the team at Combs and White Family Dentistry offers a more aesthetically pleasing alternative that restores oral health in an effective, conservative manner.
-With tooth-colored fillings, Dr. Chris Combs and Dr. J. Cole White repair damaged teeth seamlessly for patients in Bella Vista, Pea Ridge, and beyond.
+Thankfully, the team at Combs & Associates Family Dentistry offers a more aesthetically pleasing alternative that restores oral health in an effective, conservative manner.
+With tooth-colored fillings, Dr. Chris Combs repairs damaged teeth seamlessly for patients in Bella Vista, Pea Ridge, and beyond.

 Do I need a filling?